pritamASC21/userInput_project/README.md

 - When the user clicks on the submit button, the username and password are to be stored under variables

 - When the username is "Baby Yoda", and the password is "Squirtle", the #success element will display as "block", and the background color of the screen will become "lightblue"
-    - *Hint: you need to get another reference for the body*
+    - *Hint: you need to get another reference for the body to change the background color*

-- When the username and password do not match, the #error element will display as "block"
+- When the username and password do not match, the #error element will display as "block" and the background color of the screen will become "rgb(50, 50, 50)"

-3. When the user tries multiple times, make sure only ONE message (#error OR #success) is diplayed at a time
+3. When the user tries multiple times, make sure only ONE message (#error OR #success) is displayed at a time
     - *Hint: try using display: "none"*

+4. Once the user clicks the submit button, make sure to reassign the username input, and the password input to an empty string: ""